szczyglis-dev/py-gpt/docs/source/plugins.rst

 - allowed_commands: ``read_wiki_structure, read_wiki_contents, ask_question``
 - active: ``ON``

-The model will see commands like:
+The model will see tools like:

 .. code-block:: json